linuxmint/doc-user-guide/docs/lost-password.rst

     ls /home

-This command lists the directory in /home which usually corresponds to the list of usernames on the OS.
+This command lists the directories in /home which usually corresponds to the list of usernames on the OS.